SebaVGit/Pump2GWV/README.md

 # Pump2GWV
-This is a python script that creates a properly formatted .csv file for pumps in Groundwater Vistas
+This is a python script that creates a properly formatted `.csv or .txt` file for pumps in Groundwater Vistas
 ## Required packages
 **pandas version:** `1.2.3 or later`\
 **tqdm version:** `4.49.0 or later`\